anardelli/jaffa-rpc-library/README.md

 NOTE: Number of partitions for library's topics is equal to the number of Kafka brokers.
       If any required topics already exist, but they have wrong configurations, exception will be thrown.

-#### Available options (could be configured as JVM or by specifying 'jaffa-rpc-config' JVM option with the path to [config.properties](https://github.com/dredwardhyde/jaffa-rpc-library/blob/master/jaffa-rpc-config-main-server.properties) file)
+#### Available options
+Could be configured entirely as JVM options or by specifying **jaffa-rpc-config** JVM option with the path to [config.properties](https://github.com/dredwardhyde/jaffa-rpc-library/blob/master/jaffa-rpc-config-main-server.properties) file)
 <table>
   <th>Option</th><th>Description</th>
   <tr>